-You can watch demo videos on Bernardo and Miroslav YouTube pages.
+You can watch several demo videos on YouTube.
 Also, you can find lots of examples against publicly available vulnerable web applications made for legal web assessment here.

 4 Download and update

 You can download the latest tarball by clicking here.